fenago/ml-scikit-keras-tensorflow/labs/lab_11.md

 you get an initialization strategy that Yann LeCun proposed in the 1990s.
 He[]{#idm45728468714232}[]{#idm45728468713560} called it *LeCun initialization*.
-Genevieve Orr and Klaus-Robert Müller even recommended it in their 1998 book *Neural Networks: Tricks of the Trade* (Springer).
+Genevieve Orr and Klaus-Robert Müller even recommended it in their 1998 course *Neural Networks: Tricks of the Trade* (Springer).
 LeCun initialization is equivalent to Glorot initialization when *fan*~in~ = *fan*~out~.
 It took over a decade for researchers to realize how important this trick is.
 Using Glorot initialization can speed up